MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 - I said I wanted to break up because our incompatibility in love needs was serious and unsolvable.
 I expressed myself, avoiding looking at him.

 - After that, I gave him the turn.
-That was also when I stopped avoiding his eyes, because I knew I wouldn't have stayed calm if I had done so earlier.
+That was also when I stopped avoiding his eyes, because I was afraid that I wouldn't have stayed calm if I had done so earlier.

 - After a long talk, Tân agreed with me that we would break up.
 Not entirely because of my reasons, but also because of my wish to do so.
 I asked him whether Tân thought we should break up.
 Tân said Tân didn't want to break up with me.
 I asked again, "But do you think we should break up?".
 Tân pondered for a while, then replied that maybe we should.